 study has an opportunity to be involved and to provide input.
-Opporvia Public Information Centers (PIC's) and Town Hall meetings as well as on the project website, found here: www.bermudawater.info.
+Opporan information review of the current water supply and sewage systems tunities to provide the public with information will be made available via Public Information Centers (PIC's) and Town Hall meetings as well as on the project website, found here: www.bermudawater.info.
 The government is urging St. George's businesses and residents to answer the short survey found at the listed site.